iccaving/icccsite/content/trip/yorkshire/yorkshire-2015-11-27.md

 After a long day of lectures, it was finally half past 5 and, thus, time to go caving!!!
 I grabbed my stuff and went to stores.
 This time I already knew some people from my previous trip to Wales, but I was also glad to see some new faces.
 We loaded the mini-van and set off as soon as we could.
 On our way we stopped to do some shopping and grab some dinner, as our expected arrival time was really late (1:30).
 We arrived at the hut and try to find some space to sleep, which was a bit difficult because it was really crowded.

 #### Nuria

+It was a relaxed drive during which Tanguy explained to me the meaning of the French national anthem and how caves in Yorkshire formed.
+We arrived some minutes after midnight in the caving hut where a lot of people stayed for the weekend.
+So it was quite cosy in the sleeping rooms.
+I soon got to bed.
+Saturday morning we had the usual eggy fried bread breakfast with lot of cinnamon and sugar.
+I ate a lot.
+The day before I also ate a lot at Burger King.
+Chicken Big King and Long Deluxe Cheeseburger for 4 pounds, which is good value for the money.

+#### Max

 ## Saturday